Itvisors/mendix-Lightbox/README.md

 ## Features
 - Show images in a lightbox allow the user to navigate between images
 - Zoom and pan the image
+- Optionally start the lightbox at a specific image in the list
 - Optionally show a title and description for each image
 - Can also be used as a single image viewer, allowing zoom and pan